Writeups

 Every writeup acts as a template, which can then be re-used on projects.
 This means you only need to write the issue once - saving you hours of reporting time for every single project.

-The libraries are separated into 4 areas:
+are separated into four (4) areas:

-• This library is shared by default, which means any user on a project with permissions to create vulnerabilities for the project, will be able to use any of the writeups in this library.
+This library is shared by default, which means any user on a project with permissions to create vulnerabilities for the project, will be able to use any of the writeups in this library.

-• This library is shared by default, which means any user on a project with permissions to create vulnerabilities for the project, will be able to use any of the writeups in this library.
+This library is shared by default, which means any user on a project with permissions to create vulnerabilities for the project, will be able to use any of the writeups in this library.

-• This is where you can access writeups that are designated to specific projects.
+This is where you can access writeups that are designated to specific projects.

-• This is useful if you have project-specific or sensitive data which you would like to seperate from the Main and Imported libraries which are shared libraries.
+This is useful if you have project-specific or sensitive data which you would like to seperate from the Main and Imported libraries which are shared libraries.

-• Only users with access to the project will be able to view and use writeups belonging to the project.
+Only users with access to the project will be able to view and use writeups belonging to the project.

 For details on access controls to the Writeups libraries - see Access Control Matrix

-To create a new writeup, click on New button.
-Selecting which library you wish to assign the vulnerability to - Main, Imported, Project or Custom.
+Selecting which library you wish to assign the writeup to - Main

-If you select Imported - you will be required to enter additional information regarding to the source/tool where the vulnerability is being imported from.
+- you will be required to enter additional information regarding to the source/tool where the writeup is being imported from.

-If you select Project - you will be required to link the vulnerability to at least one (1) project.
-Only users with access to the linked project(s) will be able to use this write-up when creating a new vulnerability on the linked projects.
+- you will be required to link the vulnerability to at least one (1) project.
+Only users with access to the linked project(s) will be able to use this writeup when creating a new vulnerability on the linked projects.

-You can create a placeholder CVSS score which will be loaded when a user selects this vulnerability to add on their projects.
+score which will be loaded when a user selects this writeup when creating a vulnerability on their project.
 This makes it easier to set a default score for vulnerabilities.

 You can add tags and custom tags.
 This is useful if you are using sections within your custom reports, or exporting custom tags for vulnerabilities into your tools.
 You can enter any name and value for the custom tags.

-You can update or modify the write-ups at any time by clicking on Edit button for the writeup you wish to update.
+You can update or modify the writeups at any time by clicking on Edit

 !IMPORTANT: updates to write-ups will affect all linked vulnerabilities on all linked projects.